 NAME AND STATUS

 The name of this organization shall be the "Sherwood Basketball Organization", hereinafter referred to as "SBO", which is organized as a State of Oregon non-profit corporation in accordance with the State of Oregon Non-Profit Statutes.
-The SBO shall maintain its status as an Oregon non-profit corporation.
+The SBO shall maintain its status as an Oregon non-profit corporation with tax ID 93-1295041.

 ARTICLE II